jlfranklin/techbook/docs/00-engineering/Php/drupal.md

 #### Tips

-* It's not always worth bothering with an AddThis/ShareThis/AddtoAny Drupal module; adding code to tpl.php files can sometimes be easier.
+* It's not always worth bothering with an AddThis/ShareThis/AddtoAny Drupal module; adding code to twig templates can sometimes be easier.

-### We capture configuration settings in code
+### We capture configuration settings in yaml files

-Drupal configuration settings reside in various places in the source database.
-We capture configuration settings in code so that those settings can be versioned and reverted, and can be transferred to other installations without being manually entered.
+* Drupal configuration settings reside in various places in the source database.
+We capture configuration settings in yaml files so that those settings can be versioned and reverted, and can be transferred to other installations without being manually entered.

-#### Pros and cons of storing config in code

-##### Reasons to store in code

-* The project is sufficiently large and has configuration options too numerous to keep track of using the "config master" approach.
-* Common configuration options can be exported and set up quickly on similar projects.
-* With configuration exported to code, we have the advantages of version control – including a history of configuration changes.
-* Makes deploying new functionality less risky.

-##### Reasons not to store in code

-* In Drupal 7, Features module can be a PITA.
-It's buggy and often doesn't reflect the current state (overridden, default, needs review) of features.
-* Features can create overhead later in a project: new functionality sometimes may require refactoring existing features.
-* During prototype stages of a project, confg changes vary rapidly and you can spend more time storing / retrieving the changes than is worth it.
-* You don't yet know the granularity level of site functions.

-### We build sites that are pleasant to administer

-#### We install these on all sites

-* Ctools and Views
-* Date
-* module_filter for the /admin/modules page
-* admin_menu.module > toolbar.module > admin.module
-* pathauto

-#### Think carefully before installing

-* Media tools
+* We use config_partial_export to easily allow exporting of individual configuration file changes to be committed.

 ### We consider Search configuration implications early in the development process